 CAUTION: ULS does not authorize or support third party safety devices via the Automation Kit.
 Outputs are intended to be used for informational purposes such as to indicate error conditions; they are not intended to drive external devices.

-- 1. Insure AC power is off to engraver and any accessories such as the compressor. - 2.
-Mount the Automation board inside the CPU cabinet with the four screws provided.
+- 1. Insure power is off to the engraver and any accessories such as the compressor. - 2.
+Using the supplied patch cable, plug the round end into the laser system Computer Controlled Air Assist, "COMPRESSOR" jack.